Make tap-and-go payments using your iPhone or Apple Watch.

 Contactless payments are nothing new.
 Most credit cards support tap and go payments, whether it’s using Visa’s underlying payWave infrastructure or Mastercard’s PayPass.

 How does Apple Pay work?

-Apple Pay fundamentally works the same way, except instead of digging your credit card out of your wallet and tapping it on the terminal, you tap your iPhone or Apple Watch.
+Apple Pay works as a contactless payment, except instead of digging your credit card out of your wallet and tapping it on the terminal, you tap your iPhone or Apple Watch.
 Your fingerprint or a secure code is used to verify each purchase made from your chosen bank account or credit card.

 The inclusion of NFC (Near Field Communication) chips built into these devices creates a “virtual” card and doesn’t distinguish between whether it’s a payWave or PayPass card, or an Apple Pay device.
 Apple Pay isn’t the only competitor in the smartphone payments space, with Google’s Android Pay and Samsung Pay also set to launch by the end of 2016.